-The Nullarbor and The Great Australian Bight will be beyond all of your expectations as you are amazed by remote national parks, enjoy stunning bush scenery and during whale watching season spotting Southern Right Whales from the rugged Bunda Cliffs.
+The Nullarbor and The Great Australian Bight will be beyond all of your expectations.
+Be amazed by remote national parks, enjoy stunning bush scenery and, during whale-watching season, spot Southern Right Whales from the rugged Bunda Cliffs.
 Our favourite lookout in Australia!

 “Crossing the Nullarbor”, for many Australians, is a quintessential experience of the “Australian Outback”.
-The sheer scale of the scenery has a powerful impact on those that take the 1660km journey and we have been the only tour operator doing this trip for the past 12 years because travelling across the vast Nullarbor Plain is not only one of the world’s great road trips, its a unique opportunity to encounter abundant native wildlife up close.
+The sheer scale of the scenery has a powerful impact on those that take the 1660 km journey.
+We have been the only tour operator doing this trip since 2008 because travelling across the vast Nullarbor Plain is not only one of the world’s great road trips, it’s a unique opportunity to encounter abundant native wildlife up close.

 What is the Nullarbor Plain?
 Basically meaning “no trees” the Nullarbor Plain is the world's largest single exposure of limestone bedrock, and occupies an area of about 200,000 square kilometres, stretching about 1,100 kilometres from east to west across the border between South Australia and Western Australia.